rfigueroa/docs/content/templates/tutorials/starlark/vars_platform.md

 {{% alert color="note" %}}
 We recommend reviewing [Starlark Spec](https://github.com/bazelbuild/starlark/blob/master/spec.md) before attempting to create a template.

+Additionally, depending on how the template is written, it may be incompatible with viewing pipelines in the UI.
 {{% /alert %}}

 ## Overview